katerinanavab/javadocs/docs/unit02/notes202.md

 There can be _more than one constructor_ defined in a class.
 This is called **overloading** the constructor.

 {:.important}
-Constructors are **overloaded** when there are multiple constructors, but the constructors have different _signatures_.
+Constructors are considered **overloaded** when there are multiple constructors, but the constructors have different _signatures_.
 They can differ in the number, type, and/or order of parameters (_input_).
-Think of overloading constructors as providing different options to "set up" an object.
+Think of overloading constructors as providing different ways of "setting up" an object, depending on how much information you want to specify about the object.

 * There is usually a constructor that has no parameters (nothing inside the parentheses following the name of the constructor) like the ``World()`` constructor above.
 This is also called the **no-argument constructor**.
 The **no-argument** constructor usually sets the attributes of the object to default values.